Admissions

 All materials are submitted online.
 Please do not send hard copies of required application materials to HDO.
 We are unable to return original copies of documents.

-Documents are submitted to the Graduate and International Admissions Center (GIAC) via the directions you will receive in an email after you submit your application.
+Documents are submitted to the Office of Graduate Admissions via the directions you will receive in an email after you submit your application.

 All admission documents are carefully reviewed by the admissions committee, but particular consideration is given to the two essay questions and the three letters of recommendation.